ese-msc/c-primer/_sources/part_two/01_datatypes.md

 The core qualifiers are:

 - `const` to declare that the underlying data will not change during its lifetime.
 Used together with a datatype such as `int` or `char`(which might have a modifier attached).
-- `volatile` to declare that the underlying data might change at very short notice (this isn't likely to be useful on regular computers, but can be very important on embeded systems).
+- `volatile` to declare that the underlying data might change at very short notice (this isn't likely to be useful on regular computers, but can be very important on embedded systems).

 The core specifiers are:
 - `register` to declare that the variable should be stored in a register (i.e. a very fast memory location) rather than in RAM.
 This is only a suggestion to the compiler, and is likely to be ignored in modern systems.